Byodo-in Temple in Uji

 Uji Tea Festival (first Sunday in October)

-The Uji Tea Festival is held for over 80 years.
+The Uji Tea Festival has been held for over 80 years.
 The reason for the festival is to pray for the continued prosperity of Ujicha and to celebrate the three great men who introduced and developed the tea industry of Uji.
-They are Zen Master Eisai who brought the first tea seeds from China, High Priest Myoe who planted the seeds at Uji and Rikyu Sen who pursued the art of tea ceremony.
+They are Zen Master Eisai who brought the first tea seeds from China, High Priest Myoe who planted the seeds at Uji, and Rikyu Sen who pursued the art of tea ceremony.

 My 100 Best Moments in Japan